songgc/display-advertising-challenge/README.md

 How to run
 ----------
-1. Copy train and test data file (train.csv, test.csv) to data folder
+- Copy train and test data file (train.csv, test.csv) to data folder
-2. Compile the Java code by
+- Compile the Java code by
 ```
 $ cd display-ad-java
 $ mvn package # or mvn install
 ```
-3. Make sure a redis instance running at localhost:6379
+- Make sure a redis instance running at localhost:6379
-4. Set the path of binary vw (VW_BIN) in run.sh, such as
+- Set the path of binary vw (VW_BIN) in run.sh, such as
 ```
 export VW_BIN=/path/to/vw/binary
 ```
-5.
+- Finally,
 ```
 $ cd work
 $ ../run.sh